-Reducing youth suicide in the U.S. is a national public health priority and LGBTQ youth are at an especially elevated risk.
-A safe and supportive school environment is pivotal to preventing youth suicide; second only to a safe and support home in importance for preventing suicide and other risk behaviors.
+Reducing youth suicide in the U.S. is a national public health priority, and LGBTQ youth are at an especially elevated risk.
+A safe and supportive school environment is pivotal to preventing youth suicide, second only to a safe and supportive home in importance for preventing suicide and other risk behaviors.
 Schools are now widely accepted as part of the de facto mental healthcare infrastructure for adolescents and are a central point of intervention for improving mental health outcomes.

 Share resources or ways to improve the site

 UPDATE: As of December 2022 this website is no longer actively updated.
 However, we still welcome your feedback with fixes, improvements, and new resources via the Site Feedback button above.
 Thank you!

 - Transgender Law Center

 The Transgender Law Center is the largest national trans-led organization advocating self-determination for all people, and has a wide range of resources available for trans youth. https://transgenderlawcenter.org/resources/youth

 - Gender Spectrum